parallelvirtualcluster/pvc/docs/manuals/daemon.md

 * *required*

 Whether to enable the hypervisor functionality of the PVC Daemon or not.
-This should usually be enabled except in advanced deployment scenarios (such as a dedicated quorum-keeping micronode or dedicated network routing node).
+This should usually be enabled except in advanced deployment scenarios (such as a dedicated quorum-keeping micro-node or dedicated network routing node).

 #### `functions` → `enable_networking`